osendott/arch-frost/README.md

-## Frost Gnome-shell theme
+## Arch-Frost Theme

-Gnome Shell to match the Numix-Frost theme
+Numix-Frost theme customized with Arch in mind.

-This is work in progress, based on the original EvoPop-Shell.
+This is work in progress, shell-them based from the original EvoPop-Shell.
 I am using a compiled (04-29-15) version, formatted manually and then edited.

 If you would like to grab the original source files, head on over to: